Answered By: Jonathan Faerber Last Updated: Jun 11, 2020 Views: 3356

 If your instructor prefers that you not use the first person voice, try writing the sentence using the first person and then take out or change the necessary words or phrases.
 For example, "I think Canadians talk more about the weather than people living in areas with consistent climates because seasonal weather fluctuations influence our activities for most of the year" becomes "Canadians talk more about the weather than people living in areas with consistent climates because seasonal weather fluctuations influence Canadians' activities for most of the year".

 McAdoo, T. (2009, September 10).
-Use of first person in APA Style [Blog post].
-Retrieved from http://blog.apastyle.org/apastyle/2009/09/use-of-first-person-in-apa-style.html
+Use of first person in APA Style.
+APA Style Blog. http://blog.apastyle.org/apastyle/2009/09/use-of-first-person-in-apa-style.html